Ultra-thin corrugated metamaterial film as large-area transmission dynode: Introduction

-Our group used Micro-Electro-Mechanical System (MEMS) technology to fabricate ultra-thin membranes, which were suspended within a supporting mesh with small circular windows with a diameter of $\SI{30}{\um}$ \cite{Prodanovic2018}.
-The windows are arranged in a 64x64 array with a pitch of $\SI{55}{\micro\meter}$ to match the spacing of the pixel pads on a TimePix chip.
-An aligned tynode stack will form a channel in which electron multiplication will take place and be read out by individual pixels as shown in figure \ref{fig:1} .
-Two types of material was used to form the ultra-thin membrane: Low-pressure-chemical-vapor-deposition (LPCVD) silicon nitride and atomic-layer-deposition (ALD) aluminum oxide.
-The former has a transmission yield of 1.6 (2.8 keV) for a membrane with a thickness $d=\SI{40}{\nm}$, while the latter has a transmission yield of 2.6 (1.45 keV) for a membrane with $d=\SI{10}{\nm}$.
-On both tynode, a titanium nitride (TiN) layer is deposited on one side to provide in-plane conductivity.
+Hence, we used Micro-Electro-Mechanical System technology to fabricate ultra-thin membranes, which were suspended within a supporting mesh with circular windows with a diameter of $\SI{30}{\um}$ \cite{Prodanovic2018}.
+In figure \ref{fig:1}, a schematic drawing of TiPC with these tynodes is shown.
+The windows are arranged in a 64x64 array with a pitch of $\SI{55}{\micro\meter}$ to match the spacing of the pixel pads on a TimePix chip \cite{Llopart2007}.
+An aligned tynode stack will form 'channels' in which electron multiplication will take place and be read out by the individual pixels.
+Two types of material were used to form the ultra-thin membrane: Low-pressure-chemical-vapor-deposition silicon nitride and atomic-layer-deposition (ALD) aluminum oxide.
+The former has a TEY of 1.6 ($\SI{2.85}{\keV}$) for a membrane with a thickness $d=\SI{40}{\nm}$, while the latter has a TEY of 2.6 ($\SI{1.45}{\keV}$) for a membrane with $d=\SI{10}{\nm}$.
+On both tynodes, a titanium nitride (TiN) layer was deposited on the PE entrance side to provide in-plane conductivity.
 In a different process, the TiN layer was encapsulated within two layers of Al\textsubscript{2}O\textsubscript{3} to improve the reliability of the fabrication process \cite{Chan2020}.
-This tri-layer film had a transmission yield of 3.1 (1.55 keV).
+This tri-layer film had a TEY of 3.1 (1.55 keV).
+The film layer was deposited on a flat substrate.

-The supporting mesh is a necessity in the design of the tynode array due to the fragility of the ultra-thin films, but does not contribute to electron multiplication.
-Photoelectrons that are emitted from the photocathode above the mesh will not be detected.
-The collection efficiency of TiPC is therefore proportional to the active surface of the tynode, which can be estimated by the ratio between the surface of the small windows and the supporting mesh.
-For an array of windows with a diameter of $\SI{30}{\um}$ and a displacement of $\SI{55}{\um}$, the active surface is only $23.4\%$.
-The collection efficiency is also dependent on successful electron multiplication within the tynode stack.
-Misalignment can potentially result in loss of SEs within the stack.
-A different concern is the accumulation of electrons within the dielectric material (SiN) of the mesh.
-During prolonged irradiation, charge can accumulate on the exposed surface of dielectric mesh and cause distortions in the electric field.
+The supporting mesh is a necessity in the design of the tynode array due to the fragility of ultra-thin films.
+However, there are some drawbacks as well.
+First of all, it reduces the sensing area of the detector: photoelectrons that land on the supporting mesh will not be detected.
+The collection efficiency of TiPC can be estimated by using the ratio of the surface area of the windows and the mesh.
+For an array of windows with a diameter of $\SI{30}{\um}$ and a pitch of $\SI{55}{\um}$, the active surface area is only $23.4\%$.
+Second, the collection efficiency also depends on the alignment of the windows.
+Misalignment can potentially result in loss of SEs in the tynode stack.
+Last, SEs can be trapped within the dielectric material (silicon nitride) of the mesh.
+During prolonged irradiation, charge can accumulate on the exposed surface of the dielectric mesh and cause distortions in the electric field.